mxagar/linux_nvidia_egpu/README.md

 Let's consider this scenario:

-- we have our usual workstation, which is a Macbook
+- we have our usual workstation, which is a Macbook (hostname `kasiopeia`)
-- and we also have another machine with a GPU, i.e., the Ubuntu we have configured so far.
+- and we also have another machine with a GPU, i.e., the Ubuntu we have configured so far (hostname: `urgull`).

 We'd like to work on the Macbook but use the powerful GPU from the Ubuntu.